 Customer loyalty plays a fundamental role in a business’ success.
 It is usually measured dividing the number of customers doing repeated business/purchases by the total number of customers.
 It is an important metric as it is well known that retaining a customer is less expensive than acquiring a new one.
 By maximizing this customer service KPI, you can reduce costs, or assign them to other channels that will grow your business.
 There is no specific value as it varies according to your business model and sector – a car dealership can still grow even if customer retention is low, while an online retail store should try to have a high rate to be sustainable in the long run.

-Another of the important customer support metrics, especially for Software-as-a-Service (SaaS) companies, is the customer effort score.
-Knowing how easy it was for your clients to get what they wanted from your company is a good indicator on their experience.
-You need to keep that score low, otherwise you will have frustrated customers complaining on how difficult it is to use your services, usually on social media or rating platforms; and they might well end up terminating their partnership with you to go for a competitor with a more user-friendly approach.
+Another important customer support metric, especially for Software-as-a-Service (SaaS) companies, is the customer effort score.
+Knowing how easy it was for your clients to get what they wanted from your company is a good indicator of their experience.
+You need to keep that score low, otherwise, you will have frustrated customers complaining about how difficult it is to use your services, usually on social media or rating platforms; and they might well end up terminating their partnership with you to go for a competitor with a more user-friendly approach.
 The question to ask depends on what you are providing, but should be similar to the following: “On a scale of 1-10, how much effort did you put while using our product/finding what you were looking for?”

 Customer churn or attrition is one of the most important customer service KPIs and needs continuous attention and meticulous analysis since you need to evaluate the reasons why customers stopped using your product or service, especially in SaaS businesses.
 The goal is to keep the churn rate minimal, but it happens in every business so you don’t need to panic immediately.
 In our example, we have visualized the monthly customer churn rate over the course of almost a year and, in this case, calculations include cancellations and downgrades.
 You can instantaneously spot which months performed best and which ones encountered issues.
 We can see that October is showing particularly higher churn rates and this information enables us to dig deeper and discover why.